jpoll962/jpoll962.github.io/docs/index.md

 I am a Computer Engineering and Economics (with a minor in Mathematics) student at Utah State University (USU).
 I plan to graduate in the Spring of 2023.
 This GitHub account contains work I have done in my leisure time and work I completed for classes.

-I love to learn all sorts of new things.
-As long as I'm learning, I'm usually happy.
-The only times I am not is when something just doesn't make sense.
-To curve that issue, I like to collect as many resourses on topics I learn as
+Below are some of the many links that I have found throughout my semesters in college.
-I possibly can.
-For that very reason, I collect many of the interesting links I find across the internet.
-I will hold some of those links below.
+Most of them are links that helped me learn different topics.
+Some of them are links I used to kill time.
 Many of them will be links to more links.
 It is an endless rabbit hole of resources.

-If you know of any other amazing resources, don't hesitate to reach out to me at jpoll962@yahoo.com!
+If you know of any other amazing resources I can add (even ones that don't go in the below categories), don't hesitate to reach out to me at jpoll962@yahoo.com!
 Enjoy!

 ## Resources